Vaporjawn/Vaporjawn.github.io/documentation/README.md

 4. HIT SAVE!
 5. Profit by checking your gist.github.com to see if the changes went through to the library file

+TODO: Change the pointer CSS so that onclick is matching the href css in blogpost

+maybe store a user's post history in local storage

+next thing to do is insert the image addresses into the index with javascript